Homesteading Family Logo

 Yes!
 You can absolutely use that olive oil, in fact, we encourage it as it’s perfectly good (and frugal) to use it up!
 We tend to use ours for salad dressings as, occasionally, there will be bits of herbs still in the oil.

-This herbed soft cheese has been cultured and submerged in olive oil and can last, at room temperature, for up to a year!
+This herbed yogurt cheese has been cultured and marinated in olive oil and can last at room temperature for up to a year!
 Enjoy it spread on crackers, crusty bread, or sliced on top of a green salad.

 Print Pin